Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 ### Harmonious Academic Methodology

 **Cost:** 6m
-**Type:** Simple; Week
+**Type:** Simple; Month
 **Mins:** Lore 4

-Targeting a non-Player individual, organization, or other such group, the Solar may grant their knowledge and resources.
-The target(s) gain +2 dice on a particular type of task that the Solar is designates.
+Targeting a non-Player individual, organization, or such group, the Solar may grant insight into their own knowledge and methodologies in a way that resonates in their minds.
+Choose one of the character’s Specialties, and the target’s tasks in that specialty will run smoother and be completed faster than otherwise.
+If they must roll, they gain +4 dice, capped at 12 dice.

-This effect lasts for a week.
+Up to (Essence) blessings may be active at one time.

 <div class="greater_charm">Greater Charms</div>